nemosminer/NemosMiner/OptionalMiners/Readme.txt

 Optional miners details:

-- ccminerenemy / zealot
+- ccminerenemy / zealot / trex / cryptodredge
-         Note that ccminerenemy is closed source and therefore is NOT enabled in NemosMiner by default
+         Note that ccminerenemy / zealot / trex / cryptodredge  is closed source and therefore is NOT enabled in NemosMiner by default
-   - To Enable ccminerenemy Yourself Copy ccminerenemy.ps1 into the ".\miners\" folder
+   - To Enable ccminerenemy / zealot / trex / cryptodredge  Yourself Copy miner.ps1 into the ".\miners\" folder

 - Excavator
          Note as Excavator is owned by "Nicehash" and has a EULA it is NOT enabled in NemosMiner by default